SamueleD98/assignment_1/README.md

 - Since the rooms are chosen randomly among the eligibles, could happen that an urgent room is not visited for a relatively long time
 ### Possible technical improvements
 - For now, actions do not return any feedback during their execution.
 It can be useful to implement them.
-- Rooms are chosen randomnly from the urgent list.
+- Rooms are chosen randomly from the urgent list.
 It would be better to chose the one not visited for the longest time.
 This would require to store that information for every room or, equivalently, to query the ontology, each time, for all the rooms' *visitedAt* value.

 ## Contact me